Skip Global navigation and goto content

 • Alcoholics and intravenous drug users (IVDUs)

-• Especially people with HIV infection (the virus that causes AIDS)
+• People with HIV infection (the virus that causes AIDS)

-World TB Day is Celebrated on March 24
+Stop Tuberculosis World TB Day is Celebrated on March 24 written over image of children